unicode-org/message-format-wg/spec/errors.md

 ### Bad Option

-A **_<dfn>Bad Option</dfn>_** error is an error that occurs when an _option_ value provided to a _function_ during _function resolution_ does not match one of the expected implementation-defined types for that function;
+A **_<dfn>Bad Option</dfn>_** error is an error that occurs when there is an implementation-defined error with an _option_ or its value.
+These might include:
+- A required _option_ is missing.
+- Mutually exclusive _options_ are supplied.
+- An _option_ value provided to a _function_ during _function resolution_
+   does not match one of the implementation-defined types for that _function_;
-or in which a literal _option_ value does not have the required format and thus cannot be processed into one of the expected implementation-defined types for that specific _function_.
+   or in which the literal _option_ value does not have the required format and thus cannot be processed into one of the expected implementation-defined types for that specific _function_.
+- Any other implementation-defined errors related to _options_.

 > For example, the following _message_ might produce a _Bad Option_ error
-> because the literal `foo` does not match the production `number-literal`,
+> because the literal `foo` does not match the production `digit-size-option`,
 > which is a requirement of the function `:number` for its `minimumFractionDigits` _option_:
 >
 > ```